bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Split button type

 The split button defaults to a button `type` of `button`.
 You can specify an alternate type via the `split-button-type` prop.
-Supported values are: `button`, `submit`, and `reset`
+Supported values are: `button`, `submit`, and `reset`.

-If props `split-to` or `split-href` are set, the `split-button-type` prop will be ignored
+If props `split-to` or `split-href` are set, the `split-button-type` prop will be ignored.

 ## Styling options

-Dropdowns support various props for styling the dropdown trigger button
+Dropdowns support various props for styling the dropdown trigger button.

 ### Sizing

-Dropdowns work with trigger buttons of all sizes, including default and split dropdown buttons
+Dropdowns work with trigger buttons of all sizes, including default and split dropdown buttons.

-Set the `size` prop to either `sm` for a small button, or `lg` for a large button
+Set the `size` prop to either `sm` for a small button, or `lg` for a large button.

 <HighlightCard>
   <b-dropdown v-model="show20" size="lg" text="Large" class="me-2">